 Contact us to download the editable version +

-Using Day 1 CPT to find a new job is a different scenario than using CPT to continue your previous work, its more complicated and requires more communication with the employers.
+Using Day 1 CPT to find a new job is a different scenario than using CPT to continue your previous work.
+It's more complicated and requires more communication with employers.

 Firstly, which companies support Day 1 CPT employment?
-We've compiled a list of Day-1 CPT-friendly employers which can be accessed here, which includes whether they support CPT work authorization, whether they require a CPT agreement to be signed, and the positions that have historically supported Day 1 CPT hires.
-This list encompasses companies of various sizes and industries, so you can have a better idea when applying for jobs.
+We've compiled a list of Day-1 CPT-friendly employers, which can be accessed here, including whether they support CPT work authorization, require a CPT agreement to be signed, and the positions that have historically supported Day-1 CPT hires.
+This list encompasses companies of various sizes and industries so you can have a better idea when applying for jobs.

 Hiding your work status is definitely not advisable.
-If you conceal your visa status issues, it can lead to significant problems during your onboarding process.
+Concealing your visa status issues can lead to significant problems during your onboarding process.
 Wildfire recommends that you address CPT-related issues with HR during the interview stage.
 However, there are some nuances to when and how to disclose your visa status.

-For smaller to mid-sized companies without a clearly defined CPT policy, if HR doesn't proactively inquire about the details, you don't have to volunteer the information right away.
-Typically, during the initial HR phone screen, recruiters will ask about your current status.
-At this point, you can mention that you're on an F1 visa and that your work authorization has several years remaining (indicating how long you have until graduation).
-If HR further asks whether you are on OPT or CPT, you can then explain that you are enrolled in a master's or doctoral program that supports using CPT authorization to work for an employer.
+For smaller to mid-sized companies without a clearly defined CPT policy, you don't have to volunteer the information right away if HR doesn't proactively inquire about the details.
+Typically, recruiters will ask about your current status during the initial HR phone screen.
+You can now mention that you're on an F1 visa and that your work authorization has several years remaining (indicating how long you have until graduation).
+If HR further asks whether you are on OPT or CPT, you can explain that you are enrolled in a master's or doctoral program that supports using CPT authorization to work for an employer.

-Many times, smaller to mid-sized companies have relatively flexible visa policies and are more interested in your background, skills, and how well you match the job.
-Hiring managers may have significant influence in such cases.
-If HR doesn't ask about your immigration status in the initial rounds, you can consider bringing it up after interviewing with the hiring manager.
+Smaller to mid-sized companies often have relatively flexible visa policies and are more interested in your background, skills, and how well you match the job.
+Hiring managers may have a significant influence in such cases.
+If HR doesn't ask about your immigration status in the initial rounds, you can consider bringing it up after interviewing the hiring manager.
 Of course, if you're in a hurry to find a job and don't want to waste time navigating these discussions, it's also acceptable to clearly state your needs from the beginning and cut your losses early with employers who don't support CPT.

-If the company you interview with asks you to explain your CPT status, you can refer to the below email template:
+If the company you interview with asks you to explain your CPT status, you can refer to the email template below:

 Contact us to download the editable version +

 In general, when employers evaluate candidates, the most crucial factor is whether the candidate can provide value to the company over the next 3-5 years.
-When employers have doubts about your CPT status during the hiring process, it's essential to emphasize your ability and willingness to contribute long-term value to the company.
+When employers doubt your CPT status during the hiring process, you must emphasize your ability and willingness to contribute long-term value to the company.

 Some employers are hesitant or unwilling to hire employees under Day 1 CPT, and there are a few reasons for this hesitation: